Victim Resource Center of the Finger Lakes

 - 24/7 bilingual (Spanish/English) confidential, toll-free hotline at: 1-866-343-8808 or 1-800-456-1172;

-- Domestic Violence Shelter for the counties of Wayne, Ontario, Seneca, and Yates.
+- the only Domestic Violence Shelter in the counties of Wayne, Ontario, Seneca, and Yates.
 The VRC also accepts all New York State shelter referrals from surrounding counties;

 - personal, community, criminal justice, medical and legal advocacy;